Human Meat: 33+ Best Cannibal Movies

 With graphic violence and real-life animal slaughter, Cannibal Holocaust is incredibly hard to watch.

 The second and easily the most influential film in director Ruggero Deodato’s “Cannibal Trilogy,” Cannibal Holocaust is actually two films: The first involves a professor in a rainforest on a rescue mission, and the second is the film footage he finds by a lost documentary crew in the middle of that rainforest.
-The violence is graphic: There are scenes of castration, a live abortion, a woman raped with a dildo, and endless consumption of human flesh.
+The violence is graphic: There are scenes of castration, abortion, rape and endless consumption of human flesh.
 Though Cannibal Holocaust is not based on a real story, the murder scenes were so realistic that the director was arrested 10 days after the film’s premiere and charged with murdering three of his own actors.
 The charges were eventually dropped, but that should give you an idea of how graphic the film is.

 Cannibal Apocalypse (1980)